stfc/PSyclone/doc/developer_guide/developers.rst

 string and the indentation can be increased by increasing the value of the `self._depth` variable.
 The initial depth defaults to 0 and the initial indentation defaults to two spaces.
 These defaults can be changed when creating the backend instance.
-For example
+For example:

 ::

     print_hierarchy = PrintHierarchy(depth=2, indent="***")

-Given the indentation support the `PrintHierarchy` example can be modified to support indenting by doing the following
+Given the indentation support the `PrintHierarchy` example can be modified to support indenting by writing the following:

 ::